5 Ways We Sabotage Ourselves – The Solutions

 We get jealous.
 We see others around us who have it better than us and wonder why life is so unfair.
-Of course, we don’t always know the backstory to anyone’s life.
+Of course, we don’t always know the backstory of anyone’s life.
 We just tend to look at the outside and stew in our envy.

-Jealousy is a fear based emotion; it gives a feeling of loss or never getting something that we want.
+Jealousy is a fear-based emotion; it gives a feeling of loss or never getting something that we want.
 But jealousy will grow like cancer and cause rifts between family members, friends, and colleagues.
 It closes the door to communication and cooperation.
 The media feeds into this fear, creating false desires and needs, which in turn unstabilizes our sense of priorities.

 Unlocking Door Number Four